jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 };
 ```

 Let's keep the verbose `ValueRecord` to show a problem that arises in its definition, and how to solve it.
 We are forced to manually define the types of the `kind` and `v` fields, always based on the type map, because these two fields are the ones directly accessed by the match function.
 The type `{ kind: P, v: TypeMap[P]["v"] } & Omit<TypeMap[P], "kind" | "v">` is conceptually identical to `TypeMap[P]`, but TypeScript gets lost within `match` if we use the latter.
-Note that in this specific example, the intersection with `Omit<TypeMap[P], "kind" | "v">` could be omitted since records don't have any other properties besides `kind` and `v`.
+Note that in this specific example, the intersection with `Omit<TypeMap[P], "kind" | "v">` could be omitted since records don't have any other properties besides `kind` and `v`:

 ``` ts
 type ValueRecord<K extends keyof TypeMap = keyof TypeMap> = {